 Warning: Due to its use of systemd sockets, hotplug functionality is currently incompatible with SELinux.
-This issue is being tracked on Launchpad.
+This issue is being tracked in GitHub #3890.
 Additionally, hotplug support is considered experimental for non-Debian-based systems.

 Apply network config every boot

 On every boot, apply network configuration found in the datasource.